 Three meal plans are available for first-year students.
 Students in the upper-class years can choose from these same three plans, plus Dining Dollar and block meal plans.
 Students who live on campus must purchase a meal plan.
 Learn more about meal plan policies.

 What resources are available for students who want to study abroad?

-The staff of the Office of International Education assists the approximately 250 students who study abroad each year.
+The staff of the Office of Global & Off-campus Education assists the approximately 250 students who study abroad each year.
 The office helps students find and apply to the right programs for them, ensures quality coursework and assists with departure preparation and the transition back to Bucknell.